Women in aviation: 1960s

 A privately funded project, of William Lovelace, the Woman in Space Program recruited women pilots in the U.S. to test them for suitability for the space program.
 Thirteen of the recruits passed NASA's physical requirements.
 Scheduled for additional testing, the United States Navy canceled use of their facilities as there were no NASA officials involved.
 Public hearings were held by a special Subcommittee of the House Committee on Science and Astronautics in 1962.
 Because NASA required all astronauts to attain an engineering degree and be graduates of military jet piloting test programs, none of the women could meet the entry prerequisites.
 The subcommittee took no action after the hearing.
-The following year, Valentina Tereshkova, an amateur Russian parachute jumper became the first woman in space.
+The following year, Valentina Tereshkova, an amateur Russian parachute jumper, became the first woman in space.

 In 1963, Betty Miller became the first woman to fly solo across the Pacific Ocean and Anne Spoerry, a French doctor living in Kenya became the first female member of the African Medical and Research Foundation's "Flying Doctors", operating her plane through the bush to provide needed medical assistance in remote areas.

-In 1964, women again made history when Geraldine Mock became the first woman to circumnavigate the globe.
+In 1964, Geraldine Mock became the first woman to circumnavigate the globe.
+Mock, flying solo, flew her plane, Spirit of Columbus around the world in 29 1/2 days.
 In 1966, Soviet pilot Galina Gavrilovna Korchuganova competed at the World Aerobatic Championship in Moscow and won gold in the women's individual competition, becoming the first women's world aerobatics champion.

 Because of the unpopularity of the Vietnam War in the United States, men were not volunteering at high enough rates; however, many women were being turned away because of limits on women's work in the military.
 In 1967, a law was passed allowing more women into the military and to be promoted to high ranks.
 In 1969, Kucki von Gerlach obtained the first pilot's license issued to a woman in South West Africa, now Namibia.
 That same year, Turi Widerøe of Norway became the first female pilot for Scandinavian Airlines.
 Turi Widerøe had for years been a pilot for her father's company Widerøe, which today is the largest regional airline in the Scandinavian countries.
 Turi Widerøe is still today recognized as the western world's first woman commercial pilot for a major airlines after she joined Scandinavian Airlines in 1967.